ntqueprince/snake/README.md

             });

             // Direction button controls for mobile
-            // Make sure these only change nextDirection if game is running and not paused AND modal is not open upBtn.addEventListener('click', () => {
+            upBtn.addEventListener('click', () => {
                 if (gameRunning && !gamePaused && !nameInputModal.classList.contains('visible') && direction !== 'down') nextDirection = 'up';
             });